hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0100-introduction.md

 - Source-to-source compiler
 - ECL code gets translated to C++ that is compiled to shared libraries and executed within a custom framework

-Please refer [ECL syntax](../ecl-syntax) to learn about ECL standards.
+Please refer to the [ECL syntax](../ecl-syntax) to learn about ECL standards.